osg-htc/user-documentation/documentation/PATh/htc_workloads/using_software/conda-environments.md

     path: htc_workloads/using_software/conda-environments.md
 ---

-Using conda to Run Python on the OSPool
+Using conda to Run Python on the PATh Facility
 ====================================

 The Anaconda/Miniconda distribution of Python is a common tool for installing and managing Python-based software and other tools.